aliamrod/Coding-Challenges/SQL/sql_interview_probs.md

 Primary key = Three main components: (1) It can't be duplicated, (2) Cannot be NULL/Blank, (3) Each table can only have one key.
 Therefore, it's a unique, non-nullible identifier for each record in a table (can be one column or multiple).

+Foreign key = helps you connect data across tables, ensuring that records in one table can reference related information in another (i.e. Course, Degree, etc and Primary key - studentID, roll #).

 **JOINS**
 Way to 'join' two types of tables using logical commands; function allows us to use set of logic.
 There are four *main ones-- inner, outer, left and right (but in reality there are 7--> left, inner, right, full outer, cross, self, and natural).